skyvers/skyve/README.md

 This refreshes your project’s `/deployments’ directory and creates a ‘projectName.dodeploy’ file telling Wildfly to restart the module.
 This is used when there are any Java or module changes which are cannot be hot-reloaded.

 ## Updating Skyve version
 To update your project with a specific Skyve version, you'll need to pull/check-out the Skyve project (from https://github.com/skyvers/skyve.git) prior to the following steps, ensuring you pull the specific Skyve version you're after.
 If in doubt, pull Skyve and check which version is retrieved.
+Releases are tagged, so it is typically safest to checkout the last tagged commit.

+⚠️ **Warning:** before continuing, make sure your project is under source control, and all files are committed locally.
+Upgrading a project can change lots of files, and will update your admin module and web resources.
+Any local changes you have made will be overwritten and need to be merged back in manually.

 ### Configuring the assemble target
+These instructions apply to projects created using the [Creating a new Skyve Project](#creating-a-new-skyve-project) process above.
+If you created your project manually, these steps may differ.

-- Create a new Run Configuration target, setting the base directory to your project's workspace, and setting the goal to `skyve:assemble`
+- If using Eclipse, create a new Run Configuration target, setting the base directory to your project's workspace, and setting the goal to `skyve:assemble`.
+Once setup in your pom this can also be run from the command line with `mvn skyve:assemble`.
-- Update your project's pom.xml with a relative or absolute path to the Skyve project local drive location (where you pulled to)
+- In your project's `pom.xml`, update the skyve.version property to match the version of Skyve you pulled/checked out
-	- find the Skyve plugin (search for artifactId `skyve-maven-plugin`) and configure the `<skyveDir></skyveDir>` setting
+    - Find the Skyve plugin (search for artifactId `skyve-maven-plugin`) and configure the `<skyveDir></skyveDir>` setting with a relative or absolute path to the Skyve project local drive location (where you pulled to)
+    - Set your `<customer></customer>` to match the customer in your project
-	- save your pom.xml
+    - Save your `pom.xml`
 - Run the assemble target you have just created, resolving any reported issues
 - When successful, run your project's generate domain target, resolving any reported issues
+- When successful, run your project's unit tests, checking the upgrade did not integere with any expected behaviour
-- When successful, run your project's generated tests, resolving report issues as required
+- When successful, run your project's generated tests
+- Deploy your project locally and sanity check everything still works correctly
-- When successful, commit the changes to your project
+- When satisified, commit the changes to your project

 ## Configuring Spring Security
 If you used the Skyve Project Creator with the correct database dialect selected, the spring security settings will already be correct.
 However, if you are manually changing dialect, you will need to review and modify the spring security settings at `WEB-INF/spring/security.xml` within the `<authentication-provider>` tag.